The Role Of Red Meat In The Carnivore Diet

 You might have heard that red meat consumption is linked to various health issues like heart disease, cancer, or digestive disorders.
 These concerns often stem from observational studies, which can show correlations but not causations.

-See also How The Carnivore Diet Affects Appetite Regulation
+See also The Role Of Dairy In The Carnivore Diet

 On the carnivore diet, the context changes.
 When you eliminate sugars, refined carbs, and other processed foods, the inflammatory markers generally decrease, even if you’re consuming a high amount of red meat.